 RHODE ISLAND

-Effective July 1, 2013 Home Inspectors in Rhode Island need to be licensed by the Contractors Registration and Licensing Board.
+Effective July 1, 2013, home inspectors in Rhode Island are regulated by the Contractors Registration and Licensing Board.

-• Have been a licensed associate home inspector for no less than 1 year, and performed no less than 100 paid home inspections
+• Be a licensed associate home inspector for no less than one year, and perform no less than 100 paid home inspections

 Warwick, RI 02886